GaloisInc/saw-script/saw-remote-api/docs/SAW.rst

 ``goal``
-  The term to interpret as a theorm and prove.
+  The goal to interpret as a theorm and prove.

 Attempt to prove the given term representing a theorem, given a proof script context.